-Read this article to learn about the difference between production for self-consumption and for exchange!
+This article will help you to learn about the difference between production for self consumption and for exchange.

 He does not sell wheat in the market or even if he sells a little bit of it after consuming substantial portion of his produce, his production of wheat will be called production for self-consumption.
 The surplus, if any, is exchanged through barter system.